-\$maxcor 20
+\$maxcor n unit reference

-The data group \$maxcor adjusts the maximum size of core memory in MB which will be allocated during the RI-CC2 run.
-This keyword can be set in define or with the Rimp2prep tool, the default is 20 MB.

-\$maxcor has a large influence on computation times for RI-CC2 runs!
-It is recommended to set \$maxcor to ca. 75-85% of the available (physical) core memory.
+The data group \$maxcor adjusts the maximum size of core memory which will be allocated during the ricc2 calculation. \$maxcor has a large influence on computation times.
+It is recommended to set \$maxcor to ca. 75-85% of the available physical core memory.
+For further details see subsection 22.2.2.